apache/airflow/docs/howto/connection/oracle.rst

 --------------------------
 Dsn (required)
     The Data Source Name.
 The host address for the Oracle server.

+Host(optional)
+    Connect descriptor string for the data source name.

 Sid (optional)
     The Oracle System ID.
 The uniquely identify a particular database on a system.